 - The credit card is the responsibility of the Treasurer of the 4-H Leaders Association.

-- Limit authority to purchase on authority of the organization to a few volunteers.
+- Limit authority to purchase on the authority of the organization to a few volunteers.

 - Purchases should be previously approved through the budget process.